 An amount of this is normal, but for those who are especially self-critical, it can be detrimental to work speed as you constantly review and revise to achieve perfection.
 You can work this to your advantage though – in many professions, perfectionism is a desirable quality.
-You could say something like “I am my harshest critic, however it means I take great care over my work and strive for perfection”.
+You could say something like “I am my harshest critic, however, it means I take great care of my work and strive for perfection”.

 You’re a Bit of a Chatterbox

-If working in a busy, high pressure, high stress environment, the last thing an employer wants is someone coming in chatting constantly about rubbish.
+If working in a busy, high pressure, high stress environment, the last thing an employer wants is someone coming in and chatting constantly about rubbish.
 You can put a positive spin on this though, by saying you are able to knuckle down and work hard, but your chatty, friendly nature helps enormously when establishing a rapport with clients and customers.

 You’re New To The Industry

 Career change?
 Lacking experience?
-That’s incredibly common and unfortunately more experienced applicants often get the job.
+That’s incredibly common and unfortunately, more experienced applicants often get the job.
 Highlight the skills you do have that are relevant that set you apart from other candidates and emphasise that you are eager to learn and highly motivated.

 If you lack one of the key skills for the job, focus on how you plan to overcome this, whether that means working extra hard to master it or whether you shadow another employee to help you in the beginning.
 Do you need to take night classes?
 Have you already enrolled or will you enrol once the position is secure?